 Rights and Responsibilities of a Dissolving Company

 Closing a business is generally not a quick process.
 It may take time to dissolve the company, take an inventory of assets, get a valuation of the business, handle existing contracts, liquidate assets, pay off debts, and file dissolution papers with the state.
 During this time, the business may still be trying to perform under an existing contract or be trying to avoid any communication with the other business since they cannot pay or perform.
+This can put the business' clients, including other small businesses and vendors, in jeopardy.

 When a business is closing or dissolving, there are still rights and responsibilities of the business and owners with regards to existing contracts.
 The business may still have the right to expect the performance of the contracts and be responsible for performing or paying on those contracts.